 Clean Gutters and Downspouts

 Let’s start on the outside of the home.
-During the cold months gutters and downspouts can become cluttered and bogged with debris like leaves and pine needles.
-It’s important to clear them thoroughly and to ensure that there are no holes or gaps so that, when the spring rains come, water is routed off your roof and away from your home’s foundation.
+During the cold months, gutters and downspouts can become cluttered and bogged with debris like leaves and pine needles.
+It’s important to clean them thoroughly and to ensure that there are no holes or gaps so that, when the spring rains come, water is routed off your roof and away from your home’s foundation.
 Water that escapes into the roof or collects around the home’s foundation can cause damage that’s expensive to repair, so gutter and downspout maintenance is a must.

 Spruce up Your Lawn

 Spring is the time to prune plants, trim trees, hang bird feeders, and finalize garden plans, be they flower, herb, or vegetable.
 Depending on when the last frost is, you may want to begin seeds indoors for transplanting later, but either way, garden preparation starts now.
 Be sure to refresh yourself on your community’s HOA guidelines for outdoor landscaping before planning thoroughly.
 As you prepare garden beds, remember to plan ahead to deter local critters from pilfering your vegetables with mini mesh fences, plant cages, or natural repellents.

 As part of your outdoor planning, you’ll want to inspect hoses for leaks and ensure that all lawnmowers, weed eaters, etc. are in good working order and have fresh fuel.
 Make an inventory of gardening tools, sprinkler heads, pots, soils, seeds, etc. to ensure you have everything you need and that your tools are ready to go (for example, you may need to sharpen garden shears and scissors).
 This is also a great time to turn your water back on and check/adjust all sprinkler heads to make sure everything is working properly.